AW1534/BetterEventSystem/docs/intro.md

 });
 ```
 A listener is a function that is called when the event is fired.
+All listeners are called in the order they were added.

 ---
 ### Broadcasting / emitting an event